These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 3. SDP enables sybil resistance in service networks

-1. Sovereign Rollups can post their data to Bedrock channels
+1. Sovereign Zones can post their data to Blockchain channels

-2. Decentralized sequencing for Sovereign Rollups through blockchain enforced sequencer coordination
+2. Decentralized sequencing for Sovereign Zones through blockchain enforced sequencer coordination

 1. Transfer operations